 Fix: People praise networking like it’s the next big thing.
 They go out to meet people as often as possible, thinking that this is what matters most.
 They go to conferences, events, dinner parties.
 Yes, having a circle of friends it’s vital but it shouldn’t interfere with your desires.

-In most of the cases, it’s better to stay at home and read a good book than go out at a party and listen to other people’s “first world problems.”
+In most cases, it’s better to stay at home and read a good book than go out to a party and listen to other people’s “first world problems.”